Skip to main content

 Course Outline

-BSc (Hons) Food Marketing & Entrepreneurship offers a unique combination of business and food science, providing graduates with the skills to work in various roles across the food and non-food sectors.
+BSc (Hons) Food Marketing & Entrepreneurship blends learning in business and food science, providing graduates with the skills to work in various roles across the food and non-food sectors.
 During Years 1-3 you will study modules across a range of disciplines including Food Business, Marketing, Food Policy, Management, Economics, Microbiology, Accounting, Law, and Nutrition.
+All subjects are taught from an introductory level.

-This will provide you with a well-rounded education which will prepare you for a career in the dynamic food industry and other sectors, by nurturing innovation and entrepreneurship skills, by building knowledge of the food and nutrition sciences, by developing skills to assess business viability, and by promoting an understanding of consumer market trends and marketing strategies.
-All business and food science subjects will be taught at from an introductory level.
+This will provide you with a well-rounded education which will prepare you for a career in the dynamic food industry and other sectors by nurturing innovation and entrepreneurship skills, building knowledge of the food and nutrition sciences, developing skills to assess business viability, and promoting an understanding of consumer market trends and marketing strategies.

 Modules